antmicro/meta-antmicro/README.md

 ## Yocto BSP build dependencies

-All build dependencies for this project are wrapped in the [Dockerfile](Dockerfile).
+All build dependencies for this project are included in a dedicated [Dockerfile](Dockerfile).
-To build the image for development, install [Docker](https://www.docker.com/) and run:
+To build a development container image, install [Docker](https://www.docker.com/) and run:

 ```
 sudo docker build -t yoctobuilder .